EricLiu27/JS-AUG2023/js2_react/react1_components/readme.md

 <SomeComponent someProp="test" someOtherProp={ 67 } />
 ```
 - All the variables would become key-value pair inside the props object
+- If the value for the props is number/array/object, make sure you curly out the values as they are javascript, not html.

 ## State